By Caroline Young Bearden, MS, RD, LD, RYT

 - • 2-3 Egg Omelet with ¼ cup goat cheese, 1 cup spinach, 1 baked sweet potato, 1 English muffin

 Before race day, create a nutrition plan of attack to help you feel energized during the run and recover afterwards.
-With the combination of plant-based protein, good fats and abundant vitamins and minerals, peanut butter will be one of your best tools to staying on top of your fall running game to the finish line, and beyond.
+With the combination of plant-based protein, good fats and abundant vitamins and minerals, peanut butter will be one of your best tools to staying on top of your summer running game to the finish line, and beyond.

 1. Ormsbee MJ, Bach CW, Baur DA.
 Pre-Exercise Nutrition: The Role of Macronutrients, Modified Starches and Supplements on Metabolism and Endurance Performance.
 Nutrients.
 2014;6(5):1782-1808. doi:10.3390/nu6051782.